rrainey/dropkick/README.md

 # Dropkick
-An experimental logger for skydivers
+**An experimental logger for skydivers**

-This is a stand-alone battery-powered data logger designed to be carried by a skydiver during their jump.
+This is a stand-alone, battery-powered data logger designed to be carried by a skydiver during their jump.
 In includes a GPS, IMU, and altitude sensors.
 Data from all sensors is logged onto a Micro-SD card.
 The logged data can be reviewed post-jump by to-be-designed software.

 ![](images/dropkick-03.png)

-# Directories
+## The Global Chip Shortage
+**January 2022** - The global semiconductor shortage is very real and impacting my progress on this project.
+GPS and IMU chips, in particular, are hard to find.
+For my own use, I'm currently planning to cannibalize these chips from existing boards to get an operational prototype.
+If you are trying to repproduce my work, though, you are on your own.

+## Directory Structure
 * **pcb** - KiCad 6 PCB project
 * **enclosure** - Fusion 360 enclosure; designed to be 3D-printed
 * **firmware** - Arduino-based firmware for the microcontroller